grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-docker.md

 To set up eBPF profiling with Grafana Alloy on Linux, you need to:

 - Verify that your system meets the requirements.
-- Create a Grafana Alloy configuration file.
+- Create an Alloy configuration file.
 For more information, refer to the [Configuration reference][config-reference].
-- Run Grafana Alloy.
+- Run Alloy.
 - Verify that profiles are received.

 {{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}